Find out more about what drives changes in rates.

 The Reserve Bank recently announced has announced a series of cash rate increases.
 While there is no way to predict the future or the timing of these changes, it is likely that there will be several more increases over the next 12 months.

-We keep hearing rates have never been this low but it's important to view the property market and home loan rates with a long-term lens.
+We keep hearing rates have been historically low but it's important to view the property market and home loan rates with a long-term lens.
 Interest rates won't remain this low.
 Most home loans start out with a 30-year loan term – so here's a look at how the Australian market has tracked over the last 30 years.

 If you ask Australians who had a home in the 80s they'll recall interest rates being in the high teens and remaining at double digits for the first half of that decade.
 This was a tough time for homeowners with loan repayments being very high.
 The Reserve Bank cash rate reached 17.5% in January 1990, in an effort to slow down the economy of the day.
 The rate directly impacted home loan rates.

 Looking at the average standard variable home loan rates over the last 30 years there have clearly been some peaks and troughs.
 Current interest rates are the lowest they have been over this timeframe.

 With data from the Reserve Bank of Australia, it's possible to go even further back.
 You can view the average interest rates for standard variable home loans since 1959!